Bible code: Criticism

 The precise order of consonantal letters represented in the Hebrew Masoretic Text is not consistent across manuscripts in any period.
 It is known from earlier versions, such as the Dead Sea Scrolls, that the number of letters was not constant even in the first centuries CE.
 The Bible code theory thus does not seem to account for these variations.

-The primary objection advanced against Bible codes is that information theory does not prohibit "noise" from appearing to be sometimes meaningful.
-Thus, if data chosen for ELS experiments are intentionally "cooked" before the experiment is defined, similar patterns can be found in texts other than the Torah.
-Although the probability of an ELS in a random place being a meaningful word is small, there are so many possible starting points and skip patterns that many such words can be expected to appear, depending on the details chosen for the experiment, and it is possible to "tune" an ELS experiment to achieve a result which appears to exhibit patterns that overcome the level of noise.

-Others have criticized Drosnin by saying his example of "Clinton" in his first book violated the basic Bible code concept of "minimality"; Drosnin's "Clinton" was a completely invalid "code".
-In addition, McKay claimed that Drosnin had used the flexibility of Hebrew orthography to his advantage, freely mixing classic (no vowels, Y and W strictly consonant) and modern (Y and W used to indicate 'i' and 'u' vowels) modes, as well as variances in spelling of K and T, to reach the desired meaning.
+Similar predictions have been obtained on the text of the novel Moby-Dick, which would require the reader, applying the same principles, to believe that the novel was divinely inspired.

 Criticism of the original paper

 In 1999, Australian mathematician Brendan McKay, Israeli mathematicians Dror Bar-Natan and Gil Kalai, and Israeli psychologist Maya Bar-Hillel (collectively known as "MBBK") published a paper in Statistical Science, in which they argued that the case of Witztum, Rips and Rosenberg (WRR) was "fatally defective, and that their result merely reflects on the choices made in designing their experiment and collecting the data for it."
 The MBBK paper was reviewed anonymously by four professional statisticians prior to publication.
 In the introduction to the paper, Robert Kass, the Editor of the Journal who previously had described the WRR paper as a "challenging puzzle" wrote that "considering the work of McKay, Bar-Natan, Kalai and Bar-Hillel as a whole it indeed appears, as they conclude, that the puzzle has been solved".

 From their observations, MBBK created an alternative hypothesis to explain the "puzzle" of how the codes were discovered.
 MBBK's argument was not strictly mathematical, rather it asserted that the WRR authors and contributors had intentionally: